Pacific Secure Income is not available in California, Illinois, North Carolina, Oregon, Pennsylvania, and Texas.

 Advance or Defer Income Start Date

-Before annuity income payments begin, there is a one-time opportunity to advance or defer the Annuity Payment Start Date up to five years in either direction (three years in New York) using the Annuity Payment Start Date Adjustment Feature.
-(Not available in CA or CT.)
+Before annuity income payments begin, there is a one-time opportunity to advance or defer the Annuity Payment Start Date up to five years in either direction using the Annuity Payment Start Date Adjustment Feature.
+(Not available in CT or NY.)

 Annuity Payment Start Date Adjustment